conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 However, statically linked programs are less space efficient, especially if the same library is used across multiple programs.
 Since a specific library version is embedded into the program, the risk of breakage on updates is minimized.
-However, this means that in order to update the library, the whole package needs to be rebuilt, which may negative impact security response time if the library turns out to be vulnerable.
+However, this means that in order to update the library, the whole package needs to be rebuilt, which may negatively impact security response time if the library turns out to be vulnerable.

 Dynamic linking creates programs that reuse a shared copy of the library.
-As such, the library either needs to be installed separately or distributed along the program.
+As such, the library either needs to be installed separately or distributed along with the program.
 However, their main advantage is that the same library is shared across multiple packages, and can be quickly swapped for another version as necessary.
-However, this requires one to take special care for different library versions to be compatible in the Application Binary Interface (ABI) exposed to programs.
+Unfortunately, this requires one to take special care for different library versions to be compatible in the Application Binary Interface (ABI) exposed to programs.

-In conda-forge, dynamic linking to libraries provided by conda-forge packages is preferred.
-Many of the concerns related to dynamic linking do not apply here, as packages take care of installing the library dependencies in compatible versions.
+In conda-forge, dynamic linking to libraries provided by conda-forge packages is strongly preferred.
+Many of the concerns related to dynamic linking do not apply here, as proper packaging practices ensure that library dependencies are installed in compatible versions.

 ## Development files